Locking Knees: What You Need to Know

 Signs of Locked Knee

-The primary characteristic of locked knee is the inability to fully extend or flex the knee joint.
-Individuals may experience varying symptoms based on whether the locking is true or pseudo.
-True locked knee occurs when there is a physical obstruction preventing movement, while pseudo locked knee may present itself with pain and muscle spasms.
+The key feature of a locked knee is the inability to fully extend or flex the joint.
+Individuals may experience symptoms that vary depending on whether the locking is true or pseudo.
+True locked knee arises from a physical obstruction, while pseudo locked knee is typically associated with pain and muscle spasms.

 Common signs include: